infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Passport
 --------

-The _infinit-passport_ binary is used to control which users are allowed to connect to a network, granting him/her the right to link devices, contribute storage resources etc.
+The _infinit passport_ binary is used to control which users are allowed to connect to a network, granting him/her the right to link devices, contribute silos etc.

 ### Create a passport ###